Kanishkrawatt/CPP/Oops/readme.md

 - **Public Mode** : All the Public data of base class is saved in Public of Derived class, Private data of the base class is saved in Protected of the Derived Class.
 - **Private Mode** : All the Public,Protected data of base class is saved in private of Derived class.
-- **Protected Mode** : All the Public,Protected data of base class is saved in Private of Derived class.
+- **Protected Mode** : All the Public,Protected data of base class is saved in protected  of Derived class.

 ```cpp
 Example: